 - Multiple CPU cores are available to physically parallelize computations

-- processing of stream elements require significant CPU resources
+- Processing of stream elements requires significant CPU resources